 I was blessed to have a remission through most of my pregnancy with my daughter 10 years ago.
 After her birth, I developed uterine prolapse.
 When I was pregnant with my son seven years ago, I had remission again until the third trimester when my pain level went up significantly, thanks in part to the prolapse.
 Each time, any sort of remission ended with the end of pregnancy and breastfeeding hormones.

 Throughout the years, I’ve tried an array of medications and treatments from medicine put directly into my bladder to physical therapy.
 I’ve driven hours away to see a leading IC urologist.

 In 2015, I was diagnosed with fibromyalgia as well, which made all sorts of other body pain make sense.
 The two conditions often go together.
-These days, my bladder is mostly cooperative if I maintain my medicine regiment and am careful to avoid caffeine, citrus and vinegar (my dietary triggers).
+These days, my bladder is mostly cooperative if I maintain my medicine regimen and am careful to avoid caffeine, citrus, and vinegar (my dietary triggers).
 My fibromyalgia is a different story.
 It causes me the most issues these days.

 Throughout this time, how was your faith walk impacted?
 Did you lose faith?
 Get stronger?